HsunGong/Wox.Wiki/docs/basic/install.md

 ### Install Wox in User folder

-This is the original version of `Wox`.
+This is the original version of Wox.
 It is faster than `Portable Wox`, and stable.

 Package Keywords: **.exe**